![]() |

 Hello everyone...

-Bruce will perform live at these clubs, with a full band doing solo Audio Dog material and celebrating his KISS years, similar to his dates early in the year in Australia.
-Some events may include a KISS expo.
+Bruce will perform live at these clubs, with a full band doing solo Audio Dog material and

 Merchandise will be on hand from Bruce, and possible autograph signing.